molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ```
 </div>

 This works in browsers that do support fetch, but throws an exception in browsers that do not.
-Especially, it throws a ReferenceError (see above).
+Especially, it throws a [ReferenceError](#reference-errors).

 This renders the whole check useless.
 This is exactly what we are trying to avoid with the check.